 Our ultimate objective is to raise the attainment and progress of children eligible for Pupil Premium funding so that their performance compares favourably with their non-Pupil Premium peers.
 We aim to ensure that children eligible for Pupil Premium have the same opportunities and experiences as their non-Pupil Premium peers and are proportionately represented in all aspects of school life so that our children are challenged in lessons and engaged in wider experiences outside the classroom that will develop their skills to be successful in life.

 Our current Pupil Premium Strategy plan works towards achieving those objectives through implementing research informed approaches and ensuring the funding received is spent directly on plans to boost the attainment of our children eligible for Pupil Premium.

 Many of the plans we put in place to support children eligible for Pupil Premium also support and raise outcomes of other groups within the school, such as those with Special Educational Needs, and those identified as Most Able.

 Our Pupil Premium Strategy plan details our current academic year's plan along with analysis of last year's spending and impact.

-See the 2021/22 Pupil Premium Plan below for more details.
+See our 3 year Pupil Premium Strategy below for more details.